RhoSpatial/Saga/README.md

 # Saga-gis toolchain for burned area mapping
 ![header](https://user-images.githubusercontent.com/111765142/191145104-af857c75-9913-4db8-84eb-9211f6371eb5.png)
-Shape of burned area in July 2022 on Kras(Slovenia, Italy)
+Shape of burned area in July 2022 on Kras(Slovenia, Italy) on pre-fire scene
 ### Imagery:

 Input imagery are cloud free scenes before and after event.
 Level 1 or Level 2 data can be used.